davidesestiliwork/MyWebProject2/README.md

 GenerateAndDownloadHash is a servlet that generate checksums in GNU-style.

-Has been tested on Wildlfy 10.1/Tomcat 9/Tomcat 8.
+Has been tested on WildFly 10.1/Tomcat 9/Tomcat 8.

 See src/config.properties for configuration.